-REVISED Evidence shows that gradual weaning (by gradually decreasing the volume of milk fed over 10-14 days) results in better dry matter intake post-weaning and is less stressful for calves, thus has positive welfare implications.
+Evidence shows that gradual weaning (by gradually decreasing the volume of milk fed over a 10-14 day period) results in better dry matter intake post-weaning and is less stressful for calves, thus has positive welfare implications.
 Calves should therefore be gradually weaned where possible.